tycrek/degoogle/README.md

 | [nextCloud](https://help.nextcloud.com/t/nextcloud-mail-server/157) |  | Now also provides an email service (self-hosted).
 Thanks @je-vv |
 | [Anonymize.com Email](https://anonymize.com/) |  | Paid secure email service provided by Epik.com. |

+- *This is just for the Gmail service, not a client*

 #### Keep